Gerhard Struber: Coaching career

+Early career

 After working two years as trainer for software systems, then eight years in sales and management positions at an insurance company, Struber quit his job to focus on coaching football teams in 2014.
-He already worked part time as co-trainer in the academy of FC Red Bull Salzburg from mid-2007 to mid-2010, and as coach of fourth division side SV Kuchl for 20 months.
+He already worked part time as co-trainer in the academy of Red Bull Salzburg from mid-2007 to mid-2010, and as coach of fourth division side SV Kuchl for 20 months.
 In 2014, Struber started working full time as under-15 coach at the Red Bull Salzburg academy.

 FC Liefering

 In June 2017, he became coach of FC Liefering alongside Janusz Góra.
 Struber was also coach of the Red Bull Salzburg team in the 2017–18 UEFA Youth League, where the defending champions were eliminated in the round of 16.
 In the 2018–19 season, he took full charge of Liefering, but left in January to focus on taking his UEFA Pro Licence.

 Wolfsberger AC

 Struber became the new manager of Wolfsberger AC for the 2019–20 season.
 Wolfsberg was ranked in third place after 14 games, same as the season before, and gathered four points out of four games in the 2019–20 UEFA Europa League before Struber left the club.